ahead-it/core/readme.md

 You will find the result in the `app` folder with a proxy module/class for each object type.

+Edit `app/apps.py` to enable or disable available apps.

 ### Source code check
 You can check source code run linting from the command line, ex: